Must Try Japanese Food

 Okonomiyaki

+Okonomiyaki is not a pizza, omelette or a pancake.
 Means “what you like” is a Japanese styled, savoury pancake and often called Japanese Pizza.
 What looks like a fritter and cooked in the same manner is made from flour, grated yam and batter with seafood, chicken, pork or beef and cabbage, added to the batter mix.
 For the finishing touch, sticky brown sauce, a little fried green onion can be added as a garnish, along with Katsuobushi or dried bonito flakes and kewpie mayonnaise.
-There are may variants of this, depending on the location in Japan, some have the ingredients layered, rather than mixed and others are topped with a fried egg.
-These may not look attractive and can be messy to eat, but trust me, they are top of the must try Japanese food fit for a king and the most memorable meal of the trip for many.
+Enjoy the theatre of the cooking and watch as the mix is stirred quickly in the bowl then poured onto the hot teppan hot plate.
+The mix is quickly shaped into a circle with the short metal spatulas, then flipped, toppings like bacon and cheese with an egg, or cheese and tomato, then covered with a cloche.
+Once cooked a dollop of sauce and a squeeze of mayonnaise decorated in zigzag lines.
+Followed by a light sprinkling of bonito flakes to dance on the top.
+Finally a dusting of delicate seaweed flakes top off the dish.
+I enjoyed the spectacle of the dish being cooked as much as I did eating it, and I have to say my taste buds were as delighted as my belly was full.
+True comfort food.
+There are two main variants of this, the Osaka or Hiroshima style.
+Some have the ingredients layered on a thin crepe, rather than mixed and others are topped with a fried egg.
+Okonomiyaki may not look attractive and can be messy to eat, but trust me, they are top of the must try Japanese food fit for a king and the most memorable meal of the trip for many.

 Onigiri